Zenlytic/metrics_layer/docs/docs/3_connection_setup/connecting.md

 ## Other ways to connect

 Using `profiles.yml` is a good solution for local work but doesn't work for all situations.
-These are the ways to connect (ranked in the order that Granite will respect them):
+These are the ways to connect (ranked in the order that Metrics Layer will respect them):

 1. Explicitly pass a `dict` with the values in the `profiles.yml` file.
 2. Use `profiles.yml`